 Paul M. Chapman has written widely on Victorian and Edwardian genre literature, with a particular focus on the works of Arthur Conan Doyle, Bram Stoker, J. S. Le Fanu and M. R. James.
 He was a staff writer on Sherlock magazine for ten years, and edited The Ritual for the Northern Musgraves Sherlock Holmes Society.
 He is also the author of Birth of a Legend: Count Dracula, Bram Stoker and Whitby, and has contributed articles and reviews to ACD: The Journal of the Arthur Conan Doyle Society, The Musgrave Papers, All Hallows, Ghosts & Scholars and Wormwood.

-Mark Jones has been fascinated by the works of Arthur Conan Doyle since he read the canon one wet summer holiday as a twelve-year-old, before diving into The Lost World.
+Mark Jones (BSI, MBt) has been fascinated by the works of Arthur Conan Doyle since he read the canon one wet summer holiday as a twelve-year-old, before diving into The Lost World.
 He studied and taught the history of the eighteenth and nineteenth centuries and continues to work in higher education as a consultant.
 He has written several books on television, film and literature including Dark Matters (co-written with Lance Parkin), an introduction to Philip Pullman’s His Dark Materials novels for young teenagers.
 He has contributed articles to The Baker Street Journal, Canadian Holmes, The Serpentine Muse and numerous blogs.